-A defendant is eligible for consideration for participation in the Anchorage Felony DUI Court if:
+A defendant is eligible for consideration for participation in the Anchorage Felony Drug Court if:

-- 1. The situs of the alleged crime is within the Anchorage venue district; and - 2.
-The defendant is: - a. currently charged with a felony DUI or felony refusal; - b. on probation for a felony DUI or felony refusal and has not previously participated more than once in the therapeutic court; or - c. currently charged with DUI or refusal & has two or more DWI or refusal convictions within the past 10 years. - d. has not pereviously participated more than once in a durg or alcohol therapeutic court - e. is 18 years old or older - f. the current charge has not been indicted.
+- The situs of the alleged crime is within the Anchorage venue district; and - The defendant is: - a. currently charged with a drug possession charge, and/or minor drug related offense including drug related property crimes - b. is 18 years old or older - c. the current charge has not been indicted. - d. has not previously participated more than once in a Drug or Alcohol therapeutic court

-A defendant who meets the requirements set forth above cannot participate in the Anchorage Felony DUI Court if the defendant:
+A defendant who meets the requirements above cannot participate in the Anchorage Felony Drug Court if the defendant:

-- 1. Is charged with an unclassified felony, a class A felony or an offense under AS 11.41 defined as offense against the person. - 2.
-Prior felony offense under AS 11.41 or a similar offense in another jurisdiction. - 3. any prior drug distribution history - 4. has ever been convicted in a homicide case
+- 1. is charged with an unclassified felony, a class A felony or an offense under AS 11.41 defined as offense against the person - 2. prior felony offense under AS 11.41 or a similar offense in another jurisdiction - 3. any prior drug distribution history - 4. has ever been convicted in a homicide case